-And the waters decreased continually until the tenth month: in the tenth month, on the first day of ...
+And the sons of Noah, that went forth of the ark, were Shem, and Ham, and Japheth: and Ham is the fa...
 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.